Egorsky/azurml_pipelines_in_action/README.md

 - Model forecasting.
 Reads model and data from the previous step, makes forecast and creates extended `DataFrame`
 - Feature creation.
 Here feautres like lags and movig average are created
 - Prophet model training.
 Component gets data with features from the previous steps and trains model
 - Forecasting of the complaints.
-The component gets model and data from the previous component and makes forecast which further on gets uploaded into the Blob Storage Conatiner as a `csv` file.
+The component gets model and data from the previous step and makes forecast which further on gets uploaded into the Blob Storage Conatiner as a `csv` file using `Connection String`.

 # Features & Artifacts

-Througut the pipeline feaures get lщgged via the MLFlow.
+Througut the pipeline feaures get logged via the MLFlow.
 We also record plots and models which allow to keep version control of the model and track its performance.